Advice on creating your working portfolio

 - Put your best work at the beginning of your portfolio

 - Choose your best projects and make sure that they represent the breadth of your work.

 Physical design portfolios should include examples appropriate to the role you’re applying to.
 Time and financial constraints may mean you may not be able to create multiple tailored physical portfolios for different roles or different types of company.

 Invest in a high quality binding and cover that will last, usually of A3 or A4 size.

 Having an online portfolio is an important promotional tool for the creative industries.
 Your online portfolio should contain the following sections.

 - About - Summary of background and experience.
-Similar to the profile section on your CV this is your professional usp and should be relevant to the types of clients you would like to attract.
+Similar to the profile section on your CV this is your professional unique selling point and should be relevant to the types of clients you would like to attract

 - Services - What is it you have to offer?
 List your skillets.
 Services can also be combined with the About section.

 Start with the basics as over time you’ll add, develop and improve your online portfolio.

 Dribbble - Dribbble is a community of designers showcasing their work to allow employers to find and resource the right designer for a project or role